grapa-dev/grapa/README.md

 #### getname

 ### $file
 Provides the ability to navigate either the file system or a database, querying data and updating data.
+This class/libraries will be enhanced over time to support navigating data types beyond the file system and the grapa database - such as JSON/XML and unstructured data where a mapping can be defined (maybe with a set of rules).

-Assue each example below starts with the following command:
+Each example below assumes the following command has been issued:
 <pre><code> f = $file();</code></pre>
 Which assignes f an instance of the $file class.
 The following are then operations that can be used from the $file class.